 Yes, the Constitution requires the U.S. president be a natural-born citizen, but the first seven presidents were born before the United States gained independence, meaning they were British subjects.
 Martin Van Buren, the eighth president, was born in New York in 1782.
 This is the U.S. trivia that your teacher never taught you in school.

 How many presidents died in office?

 Not all of the 44 presidents got to finish their terms.
 These are the presidents with the highest IQ scores.

 The presidents that died while in office were William Henry Harrison, Zachary Taylor, Abraham Lincoln, James A. Garfield, William McKinley, Warren G. Harding, Franklin D. Roosevelt, and John F. Kennedy.
 See if you can guess the middle name of every U.S. president.

 Answer: President Grover Cleveland

 President Cleveland served in office from 1885 to 1889 and then again from 1893 to 1897.
-He was the 22nd and 24th president of the United States, which means President Trump is considered both the 44th and 45th president.
+He was the 22nd and 24th president of the United States.
 Check out these delightful little-known talents of U.S. presidents.

 Was every U.S. president associated with a political party?